National Contest

 Teachers

-Teachers attending the contest will need to register and pay the $60 teacher registration fee.
+Teachers attending the contest must register and pay the $65 teacher registration fee.
 If you are not planning to attend the contest, please still register, but you do not need to pay the teacher registration fee.
 Teachers who register and pay the fee will receive access to the latest NHD digital resources, entrance to the Monday night Teacher Social, and access to the Tuesday teacher workshops.
-In addition, they will receive access to contest week activities, including Day on the Hill, showcases at the Smithsonian Institute or White House Historical Association, NHD Explore passes, and participation in any other teacher activities at the National Contest.
+In addition, they will receive access to contest week activities, including Day on the Hill, showcases at the Smithsonian Institute or White House Historical Association, and participation in any other teacher activities at the National Contest.

 National Contest FAQs